eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 3. #### Transmission/backhaul

     Cables, traditionally copper but now far more likely to be fiber optic, are used to connect one mast with other masts within the network.
-They are usually buried in the ground, and a few of us have likely seen cables being laid close to the road, buried in the ground in those multiple colored pipes.
+They are usually buried in the ground, and a few of us have likely seen cables being laid close to public roads, mostly in multiple colored pipes.
 In a few cases where it is not feasible to use cables laid in the ground, a microwave dish is used instead, more on that below.

 4. #### Cabin/cabinets